-Microsoft is retiring certifications in SQL Server, Windows Server, App Builder, Web Applications and more on January 31, 2021.
+Microsoft has delayed it retiring of certifications in SQL Server, Windows Server, App Builder, Web Applications and more until January 31, 2021 due to COVID-19.

 In the following, we detail what and when Microsoft certifications and exams are retiring and what your recommended next steps should be during this transition (includes a transition path free download).
 If you have more questions, tweet us at GKonMicrosoft or call us at 1.800.268.7737.

 First, if you’ve recently earned one of these certifications or have been studying for an upcoming MCSA, MCSE or MCSD exam, take a deep breath, you’re OK, but you need to move quickly.

 Per Microsoft, “If you have passed a qualifying exam, it will still count towards competency attainment for 12 months after the exam is retired.”

 If you are pursuing a qualifying exam, “you can continue earning the MCSA, MCSD, and MCSE certifications as long as the required exams are still available.
 As we retire the exams that are part of those certification paths, you will no longer be able to earn those certifications.
 If you are unable to complete the required exams before they are retired (6/30/2020 1/31/2021), please visit Competencies and select the competency of interest to review the latest requirements.”